ocadotechnology/bbq/README.md

 ![Architecture diagram](docs/images/bbq-architecture-diagram.png)

 BBQ consists of:
-- multiple source projects - BBQ backups data from them,
+- multiple source projects - data of those projects will be backed up,
 - BBQ project - main project where GAE runs and backups are stored,
-- Restoration project - into which data is restored.
+- restoration project - into which data is restored.

 BBQ allows to perform 3 operations:
 - backups - create backup tables of source tables,